k7moorthi/angular-hello-world/README.md

-# angular-hello-world
+# Angular - Hello World
-A simple Angular Hello World app.
+A simple Hello World app to start with Angular 4.